 B. Establish criteria (for approval of the Board) for the selection of nominees for election to the Board;

-C. Identify, recruit and nominate candidates for appointment or election to the Board;
+C. Identify, recruit, and recommend candidates for appointment or election to the Board;

 D. Review and make recommendations to the Board about its size and composition;